antoine-germain/antoine-germain.github.io/content/_index.md

 **During Spring 2023, I'll be visiting the [London School of Economics](https://www.lse.ac.uk/economics).
 Hit me up if you're around!**

 My research focuses on public and welfare economics.
-I'm interested in normative issues related to redistribution problems.
+I'm interested in normative issues related to redistribution policies.

 <!-- I combine insights from the theories of **optimal taxation** and fairness in order to link some normative considerations with practical policy recommandations on the taxation of labour income, capital and bequests. -->